Amplyfyre/Multi-Search-Pro/README.md

 The extension package is available for any Chromium-based browser that allows the loading of packed extension files.
 Because Mozilla Firefox requires add-ons to be verified before they are allowed to be imported, Multi-Search Pro’s XPI file only works on Mozilla-based alternatives that do not have this requirement, like LibreWolf (which in my opinion is a much better browser).

-If something isn’t working correctly, or you have recommendations to help improve Multi-Search Pro, please let me know.
+If something isn’t working correctly, or you have recommendations to help improve Multi-Search Pro, please let me know with this feedback form, https://forms.gle/XdqeCRZMmc3BqsnX9 .
 I can’t promise to attend to every request, but consider me open to all feedback regardless.
+If you want to leave a tip as a thank you, my Ko-fi is https://ko-fi.com/aamplifyre , you certainly do not have to but it would be heavily appreciated.